caffeine-suite/caffeine-script/README.md

 .bar "bye"
 ```

-Works after 'if' and all other kinds of statements.
+works after 'if' and all other kinds of statements
 ```coffeescript
 # CoffeeScript
 (if foo